Autodesk Fusion Manage | 2025 Features | Autodesk

 Extend the value of your data across departments by integrating Fusion Manage with other business systems such as ERP and CRM.

-Program customised solutions with a powerful set of APIs built specifically to execute programmable services via the web and build connections using other enterprise application interfaces.
+Program custom solutions with a powerful set of APIs built specifically to execute programmable services via the web and build connections using other enterprise application interfaces.

 Automated revision control